-Privados del Sindicato Comisiones Obreras v Tyco Integrated Security was a case about Spanish workers who installed and maintained burglar alarms for their employer Tyco.
+Privados del Sindicato Comisiones Obreras v Tyco Integrated Security was a case about Spanish workers who installed and maintained burglar alarms for their employer, Tyco.

-In 2011 Tyco shut down their regional offices and attached all employees to a central Madrid office, resulting in employees having to travel various distances – up to 3 hours – from home before arriving at their first appointment.
+In 2011, Tyco shut down their regional offices and attached all employees to a central Madrid office, resulting in employees having to travel various distances – up to three hours – from home before arriving at their first appointment.
 The employees argued that their working time should start from the time they left home, while Tyco argued that their working time should start when they reached their first customer.
 The Spanish Courts asked the ECJ to consider the case.

-In July 2015 the ECJ’s Advocate General gave his opinion that for employees with no fixed workplace, their time spent travelling from home to the first customer and from the last customer back home counted as “working time”.
+In July 2015, the ECJ’s Advocate General gave his opinion that for employees with no fixed workplace, their time spent travelling from home to the first customer and from the last customer back home counted as “working time”.

-UK lawyers got involved in the ECJ case, asking the ECJ to consider the costs to businesses, especially where travelling time as work could be abused by dishonest employees to carry out personal business.
+UK lawyers got involved in the case, asking the ECJ to consider the costs to businesses, especially where travelling time as work could be abused by dishonest employees to carry out personal business.
 The ECJ said it was up to companies to prevent that by implementing monitoring systems, e.g. tracking petrol costs and mileage.

-Whether the company controls the time spent between home and the first customer because it tightly schedules the appointments for the employee, or the employee has the flexibility to manage the itinerary will be key in deciding if this decision affects your staff.
+Whether the company controls the time spent between home and the first customer because it tightly schedules the appointments for the employee, or the employee has the flexibility to manage the itinerary will be key in deciding if this decision effects your staff.

 Where workers, such as those in the situation at issue, do not have a fixed or habitual place of work, the time spent by those workers travelling each day between their homes and the premises of the first and last customers designated by their employer constitutes working time within the meaning of the [Working Time] directive.

-The ruling impacts on mobile workers because Working Time legislation states that you cannot work for more than 48 hours per week, which is normally measured over a 17 week ‘reference period’ rather than counted on a week-by-week basis.
+The ruling impacts on mobile workers because Working Time legislation states that you can’t work for more than 48 hours per week, which is normally measured over a 17 week ‘reference period’ rather than counted on a week-by-week basis.

-The anti-Europe lobby has of course criticised the verdict as “tormenting” businesses.
+The anti-Europe lobby has criticised the verdict as “tormenting” businesses.
 Previously, David Cameron was supposedly trying to negotiate a full opt-out from European legislation such as the Working Time Regulations, but many believe his ambitions will be watered down.

-Therefore, if a worker signed their contract with an opt-out in place they still have the legal right to opt back in to the 48 hour limit at a later date.
-The worker has to give their employer a minimum of 7 days written notice by law to do this.
-However, many employment contracts require a longer time scale to opt back in, often 3 months, as this is allowed.
+Therefore, if a worker signed their contract with an opt-out in place, they still have the legal right to opt back into the 48 hour limit at a later date.
+The worker has to give their employer a minimum of seven days written notice by law to do this.
+However, many employment contracts require a longer time scale to opt back in – often three months.

-Young workers cannot opt-out.
+Young workers can’t opt-out.

 The number of hours employees work per week can be averaged by an employer over the applicable 17/26 reference week period, rather than measured in one week.
-However with the daily and weekly rest breaks and the opt-out above included, the maximum in any week an employee should work is 78 hours.
+However, with the daily and weekly rest breaks and the opt-out above included, the maximum in any week an employee should work is 78 hours.

 If a worker agrees to opt-out voluntarily, this may solve any problems caused by the ruling – as long as their working hours are accurately recorded over the applicable ‘reference’ period.

-Breaches of the 48-hour limit are dealt with by the Health and Safety Executive (i.e. a prosecution and/or a fine for the Employer, but not compensation for the worker).
+Breaches of the 48-hour limit are dealt with by the Health and Safety Executive (i.e. a prosecution and/or a fine for the employer, but not compensation for the worker).

 More information on what else is and isn’t included when calculating the ‘working week’ is available here.

-Employers could ask staff to attend an office/fixed place of work first (to collect their van, for example, and again at the end of the day), but this could extend the working week beyond 48 hours too.
+Employers could ask staff to attend an office/fixed place of work first (to collect their van, for example, and again at the end of the day), but this could extend the working week beyond 48 hours, too.